kreshuklab/plant-seg/README.md

 The PlantSeg repository is organised as follows:
 * **plantseg**: Contains the source code of PlantSeg.
 * **conda-reicpe**: Contains all necessary code and configuration to create the anaconda package.
-* **Documentation-GUI**: Contains an more in-depth documentation of PlantSeg functionality.
+* **Documentation-GUI**: Contains a more in-depth documentation of PlantSeg functionality.
 * **evaluation**: Contains all script required to reproduce the quantitative evaluation in [Wolny et al.](https://www.biorxiv.org/content/10.1101/2020.01.17.910562v1).
 * **examples**: Contains the files required to test PlantSeg.